Desingularizing positive scalar curvature 4-manifolds: Proof of Theorem A

 which will act as a bounded surrogate for the possibly unbounded scalar curvature of $g$.
 We may consider a positive Green's-type function, $G$, of the modified conformal Laplacian

 see \cite[Theorem 6.1]{LSW}.
 As a distribution, $G$ solves the equation

 where $\delta_S$ is the Dirac measure of $S$.
 Strictly speaking, \cite{LSW} considers only Green's functions with singularities along points.
-However, generalizing this construction to find functions in the kernel of positive linear elliptic operators with singularities along smoothly embedded submanifolds of codimension greater than $2$ is standard, see \cite{SY79}.
-Since $S$ is the union of smoothly embedded submanifolds, one may consider the Green's function associated to each embedded component and take their average to obtain $G$.
+However, generalizing this construction to find functions in the kernel of positive linear elliptic operators with singularities along smoothly embedded submanifolds of codimension greater than $2$ is classical, see \cite{SY79}.

-Due to the uniform ellipticity of $\underline{\mathcal{L}_g}$, the asymptotics of $G$ near $S$ behave in the standard manner, see \cite[Theorem 7.1]{LSW} and \cite[Appendix]{SY79}.
+Due to the uniform ellipticity of $\underline{\mathcal{L}_g}$, the asymptotics of $G$ near $S$ behave in a standard manner, see \cite[Theorem 7.1]{LSW} and \cite[Appendix]{SY79}.
 More precisely, there is a constant $C_0>0$ so that: near an isolated point singularity $x_0\in S$,

 and near a $1$-dimensional component $L\subset S$

 Next, we study the family of metrics